 Swimming pool accidents can result in life-changing injuries that negatively impact one’s quality of life.
 Whether you or your child was hurt in a swimming pool accident in Atlanta, you could seek compensation for your damages.

-Our Atlanta swimming pool accident lawyers can work to recover damages for your healthcare expenses, lost income, and pain and suffering.
+Our Atlanta personal injury lawyers can work to recover damages for your healthcare expenses, lost income, and pain and suffering.
 If you are filing a wrongful death case, your compensatory damages could comprise loss of consortium, loss of parental guidance, and funeral expenses.
 Kaine Law has decades of experience.
 We encourage you to connect with our team at your earliest convenience.

 Pool Accident Cases We Handle